blakegarretson/essentials/main.md

 - [Affinity](https://www.affinity.studio) is not just a great image editor (see above), it is also probably the best free desktop publishing solution out there.
 It’s perfect for making flyers, invitations, banners, stationary, and even full books.
 When a casual user needs something more than Word, but can’t justify buying something like Adobe InDesign, Affinity is probably your best option.
     - If you don’t like Affinity or would rather have an open source solution, [Scribus](https://www.scribus.net/) is the obvious alternative.

+## Scanning

+- [NAPS2](https://www.naps2.com) is the scanning software that works on all platforms and with nearly any scanner hardware.
+You may need this if you have an old scanner or perhaps you just want a similar scanner interface across all your computers, regardless of the brands of scanners you have.
+Along with other handy features, you can save to PDF or various image formats, use Optical Character Recognition (OCR) to convert images to text, or merge PDFs.

 ## Sheet Music & Chord Sheets

 - [MuseScore](https://musescore.org/en): Easy-to-use interface for creating sheet music.
 With great documentation and abundant resources like videos, tutorials, and how-tos, you will be creating great looking sheet music documents in no time.